3DJupp/Telekom-FTTH-GPON-via-SFP-Module/README.md

 ## Contract Data

+### PLOAM
-The next step is to get some data related to your contract, since "FTTH 1.7" the Installation Password (PLOAM) is not needed anymore.
+The next step is to get some data related to your contract, since "Newer than FTTH 1.7=FTTH GGS" the Installation Password (PLOAM) is not needed anymore.
 If you still need it, ask for the PLOAM/Installationskennung in German.
+If you're not sure if you're GGS or still on 1.7, check the remarks in the [Telekom Forum](https://telekomhilft.telekom.de/t5/Festnetz-Internet/Woran-kann-man-einen-FTTH-1-7-von-einem-FTTH-Gigabit/ta-p/5429973)

-## PPPoE Connection
+### PPPoE Connection

 You also need some details for the dial-in/PPPoE connection which you should be able to retrieve from the customer portal.